zevweiss/xdpb/README.md

 near "internal" screen edges (edges that border other screens) in multi-head setups.

-Note that due its use of the BSD `sys/tree.h` macros, to compile `xdpb` on Linux you'll probably need libbsd (or the relevant `-dev`/`-devel` package) installed (though it has no runtime dependency on the actual library).

 ### Usage

     xdpb [ -h | -d DISTANCE | -s SPEED | -m SECONDS ]